-Stopping the engine with safety switch To stop the engine, turn the throttle grip to the low-speed position and idle the engine.
+To stop the engine, remove the lock plate or turn the throttle grip to the low-speed position and idle the engine.
 Then, set the clutch lever to the "N" (neutral) position.

-After idling the engine for two or three minutes, remove the lock plate or push the stop switch button located on the motor cover.
+After idling the engine for two or three minutes, push the stop switch button located on the motor cover.